sbt/sbt-groll/README.md

 Plugin for [sbt](http://www.scala-sbt.org) to "roll" – view and navigate – the [Git](http://git-scm.com/) commit history.
 This turns out to be very useful for live coding and training sessions.
-As of version 2 sbt-groll is using [JGit](http://www.eclipse.org/jgit/), i.e. no local Git installation is needed.
+As of version 5 sbt-groll depends on [sbt-git](https://github.com/sbt/sbt-git), i.e. a local Git installation can be used, but is not needed.

 ## Installing sbt-groll ##

-sbt-groll is a plugin for sbt 0.13.11 or higher.
+sbt-groll is a plugin for sbt 0.13.13 or higher.
 In order to install sbt, please refer to the [sbt documentation](http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html).
 Please make sure that you are using a suitable version of sbt: